 Get rid of what isn’t working, donate what you don’t need, and simply throw out what you can’t salvage.
 When you pull out your GO MOM!® Holiday Bundle in October of next year, you’ll know what if anything, you need to replace.

-3. Keep Good Tax Records: The Goodwill Industries website has a wonderful Tax Valuation Guide with everything from household items to toys and clothing.
-That will help you when you drop off a trunk full of items to estimate how many toys there were and the estimated value, how many pieces of clothing and that estimated value.
+The Goodwill Industries website has a wonderful Tax Valuation Guide with everything from household items to toys and clothing.
+No matter where you donate, make sure to get a receipt.
+Coupled with the valuation guide, this will help you when you drop off a trunk full of items to estimate how many toys there were and the estimated value, how many pieces of clothing and that estimated value.
 Your treasure is just as important a donation as your talent and time.
 Even if your treasure isn’t money, it still has a tax break value and worth sharing.

-Extra Credit: Check the donation center that you might visit for their hours and a list of acceptable items to drop off.
+Be sure to check the donation center that you might visit for their hours and a list of acceptable items to drop off.
 For example, many centers do not accept stuffed animals or bedding.
 However there are places who will put them to good use so make sure to do that research.
 The week between Christmas and New Year’s can be busy at these outlets because everyone is trying to make the most of that last opportunity to donate and so should you.
+Tell me ~

 How do you clear out your holiday clutter?

 I hope these tips help you this week and I look forward to seeing you in the wonderfully organized New Year ahead!
 Thanks so much for stopping by ~ we’ll see you next time!